libhal-google/libhal/README.md

 ## Soft drivers

-Are drivers that do not have any specific underlying hardware associated with them.
+Soft drivers are drivers that do not have any specific underlying hardware associated with them.
 They are used to emulate, give context to, or alter the behavior of interfaces.
 For a driver to be a soft driver it must implement or have a way to generate, construct or create implementations of hardware interfaces.

 ### Emulation Example